ped-dyn-emp/PeTrack/docs/source/contribute/code_contribution/build_from_source.md

 - Change of CMake option seem to have no influence
     - Possible solution: It may be necessary to delete the CMakeCache and run CMake again with the new options.

+- When compiling OpenCV yourself, make sure you have `ffmpeg` installed, or you won't be able to load any videos.
 ## Using docker for developing

 In some cases it may be hard to set up the environment.